Fabhalta

 Take Fabhalta exactly as your healthcare provider tells you.
 Do not change the dose or stop taking it unless your healthcare provider tells you.

-- Fabhalta is a capsule that is usually taken 2 times a day.
+- 1 capsule is taken 2 times a day.

 - Swallow the capsules whole.
-Do not open, break, or chew capsules.
+Do not open, break, or chew them.

-If you have PNH and you stop taking Fabhalta your healthcare provider will need to monitor you closely for at least 2 weeks after stopping, because stopping treatment may cause a breakdown of red blood cells (hemolysis) due to PNH.
+If you stop taking Fabhalta, your healthcare provider will need to monitor you closely for at least 2 weeks after

 - decreased hemoglobin level in your blood